IIodyne/IO-PrincipiaOrbitPatches/README.md

-# Principia_PlanetPatches
+# IO-PrincipiaPlanetPatches
-Contains patches to make various planet pack work with Principia.
+Contains patches to make various planet packs work with Principia.
 Currently contains:

   **Joolean System** - Fixes ejection of Vall and Bop out of Joolean system; increases SMA of Vall, Tylo, and Bop, and makes Bop orbit retrograde.
 Values copied directly from Principia's patch.